maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

     diff(p,x)

 Notice that now we have defined a local variable `p`, and used the value of this in the Question text.
 The difference is between mathematics enclosed between `\(..\)` symbols and `{@..@}` symbols.
 All the text-based fields in the question, including feedback, are [CAS text](CASText.md).
 This is HTML into which mathematics can be inserted.
-LaTeX is placed between `$`s, and CAS expressions (including your variables) between `@` symbols.
+LaTeX is placed between `\(..\)`s, and CAS expressions (including your variables) between `{@..@}` symbols.
 There is more information in the specific documentation.
 The CAS expressions are evaluated in the context of the random variables and displayed.

 Since we have used `{@p@}` here, the user will not see a \(p\) on the screen when the question is instantiated, but the _displayed value_ of `p`.